 Based on this data, it’s clear that Oklahoma still has a long way to go to close the pay gap once and for all.

 If your employer is violating your right to equal pay, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys hold your employer accountable and help you secure the equal pay you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.